ghorwin/AwesomeModbusMaster/README.md

 - see releases page or download section on webpage https://ghorwin.github.io/AwesomeModbusMaster/

-## Building
+## Building and development

-- cmake build, see scripts in subdirectory `build`
+For automated building (see github actions), use the CMake-based build, preferable run the scripts in subdirectory `build`.

-- development: with Qt Creator, see top level session `.pro` file
+For development I recommend Qt Creator, open top level session file `AwesomeModbusMaster-session.pro` and simply build and run.

-## deb package building
+### Debian package building

 - see `debian` directory

 ## Licensing